joaopalmeiro/reading-notes/data-visualization/README.md

   - Semantic gap: this gap "(...) prevents each side \[code cells and visualizations\] from understanding the work that is happening in the other;"
   - Temporal gap: this gap "(...) allows **only** code to persist, and **only** interactions on visualizations to be transient;"
   - Layout gap: this gap occurs "(...) between the notebook's linear structure and rich coordinated multi-view visualizations."
+- **Semantic gap**:
   - "(...) visualizations do not understand the work expressed in code: specifically it is blind to the lineage of transformations and derivations on a data frame. (...) an analyst must manually construct appropriate interactive visualizations from scratch even if the code that specifies the data frame **captures semantics that can automate visualization design**."
 Two examples:
     - "(...) when data results from a _group_ operator, it is typical to favor a _bar_ marks to produce a histogram."
     - "(...) visualizations of two derived data frames that share a common ancestor can often be usefully linked or cross-filtered."
+  - "(...) every Vega-Lite selection includes a definition for a _predicate_ \[data query\] (...)."
+    - Intensional predicate: it "(...) specifies a set of data points based on logical conditions that must be satisfied (...)"
+    - Extensional predicate: it "(...) enumerates a set of selected data points."
+- **Temporal gap**:
+  - "(...) we need to enable users to make their exploratory iterations in visualization **persist** when appropriate, and make their code iteration **more transient** when appropriate."

 ---